 Scott obtained his J.D. in 1994 from Duke University School of Law, with honors, where he served on the Moot Court Board.
 He earned his B.A. in 1991, magna cum laude, from Princeton University.

-He is recognized in Benchmark: Litigation as a "New York: Local Litigation Star" in the areas of Bankruptcy, Commercial Litigation, Intellectual Property, Plaintiffs' and Securities Litigation; and from 2009 to present he has been named to the Super Lawyers list.
+Scott is recognized as a "Notable practitioner" in the areas of "Corporate Investigations" and "Employment" in the 2018 edition of Chambers Global.
+He is also recognized in Benchmark: Litigation as a "New York: Local Litigation Star" in the areas of Bankruptcy, Commercial Litigation, Intellectual Property, Plaintiffs' and Securities Litigation; and from 2009 to present he has been named to the Super Lawyers list.
 In addition, he secured a $25 million jury verdict after a three week trial in New York Supreme Court which ranked 16th in The New York Law Journal's "Top 25 Verdicts of 2009".

 Scott is fluent in Spanish.